venciallee/leetcode-in-Java/README.md

 leetcode-in-Java
 =====

-This is leetcode solution in Java, Which is
+This is leetcode solution in Java with eplaination and generalization.

 ## LinkedList